 Teaching methods encourage enthusiasm and active participation for all.
-Lessons aim to develop the skills, knowledge and understanding which will enable the children to cooperate with others and to work hard.
+Lessons aim to develop the skills, knowledge and understanding which will enable the pupils to co-operate with others and to work hard.
 We celebrate success.
-Praise is used to encourage good behaviour as well as good work.
+Praise is used to encourage positive behaviour as well as good work.
 We highlight positive behaviour and deal with the negative issues in a sensitive and tactful way.

-Facilitating Good Behaviour
+Facilitating Positive Behaviour

-In addition to the above, the following processes are in place in the School in order to organise and facilitate Good Behaviour:
+In addition to the above, the following processes are in place in the School in order to organise and facilitate Positive Behaviour:

-- Transition programmes between Key Stages which pay close attention to behaviour management - The use of House Points and Core Value Stickers by teaching staff, as a way of cementing positive and courteous behaviour (see below for information on the House Points system) - Mentoring and 1-to-1 Bubble Times, in which specific issues can be worked on - Pupil of the Week awards for the 12 pupils demonstrating outstanding attainment and behavioural qualities - Core Value Ambassadors, who act as 'listeners' and can, in their junior capacity, uphold, encourage and role model good behaviour for the children in both Pre-Prep and Prep - A comprehensive PSHE curriculum and form periods, all of which encourage the child to examine their personal motives and agendas. - Highly skilled, trained and committed staff, who share the same vision and hold high expectations for pupil behaviour

-- A creative, calm and respected School environment, which helps to exert a positive influence on the behaviour - A 'Buddy' Practice where any new child entering the school is given a mentor/buddy who will shadow him/her closely during the first couple of weeks as they settle in.
-Ideally, this could be set up in the previous term when the new child comes for their trial day.
+- Transition programmes between Key Stages which pay close attention to behaviour management - The use of House Points and Core Value Stickers by teaching staff, as a way of cementing positive and courteous behaviour (see below for information on the House Points system) - Mentoring and 1-to-1 Bubble Times, in which specific issues can be worked on - Core Values Certificates are given to deserving pupils on a weekly basis during Assembly. - Core Value Ambassadors, who act as 'listeners' and can, in their junior capacity, uphold, encourage and role model positive behaviour for the pupils in both Pre-Prep and Prep - A comprehensive PSHE curriculum and form periods, all of which encourage the pupil to examine their personal motives and agendas. - Highly skilled, trained and committed staff, who share the same vision and hold high expectations for pupil behaviour - A creative, calm and respected School environment, which helps to exert a positive influence on the behaviour - A 'Buddy' Practice where any new pupil entering the school is given a mentor/buddy who will shadow him/her closely during the first couple of weeks as they settle in.
+Ideally, this could be set up in the previous term when the new pupil comes for their trial day.
 This may allow opportunities for friendships to be made during the holidays before the new term starts.